EMAT31530/Lil-A.I.-Approaches-to-Rap-Lyric-Generation/README.md

 # Project

-Bear in mind to remove bad words from rap lyrics, there must be a text file somewhere for unholy words.
-If you are faint of heart, maybe don't open that text file.
+Bear in mind to remove bad words from rap lyrics, there must be a file somewhere for unholy words.
+If you are faint of heart or easily offended, maybe don't open that file.